 Source: Executive Summary Templates by SlideUpLift

 One-page summaries involve multiple parameters for the information it attempts to summarize and present in a chronological or logically consistent sequential manner.
 Here are the vast collection of executive summary templates and on-page marketing plan templates.
-Learn how to build powerful executive summaries and how to ace an executive summary.
+Learn how to ace an executive summary.

 The perfect mix of visual and text elements, infographics allow presenters to give the audience short and crisp summary points, accompanied by compelling visuals about the presented information.